Turmeric & Mental Energy: Research on Alertness & Cognitive Vitality

 - Consistent, high-quality sleep

-- Nutrient-dense meals that support brain function
+- Nutrient-dense foods that support brain function

 - Proper hydration

-- Stress-reduction exercises, such as breathwork
+- Stress-reduction practices such as meditation or breathwork

 Limitations of Current Research

-- Many human studies are small
+- Many human studies are relatively small

 The Bottom Line